Chrysler Cirrus: Design

 Development of the Cirrus started in 1991, with the goal of creating an affordable, expressive-looking, fun-to-drive vehicle that was still safe enough to transport an everyday family.

 The concept car designed for the 1992 auto show circuit featured rear suicide doors and a 400 hp turbocharged 3.0 L two-stroke engine using alcohol fuel.
 The concept also foreshadowed a hood-line with almost no break with the windshield to improve aerodynamics.

 Both the concept and production model used the Chrysler Corporation's new cab-forward design, which was launched on the larger LH sedans in 1992.
 This three-box design was characterized by a large passenger cabin in proportion to a comparatively short hood and trunk, highlighted by a long, dramatically slanted windshield and short overhangs.
 Pushing the wheels further to the corners of the body created a much larger cabin than most other similarly sized vehicles of that time.

-The a four-door notchback sedan was designed with flowing lines with no distinct beginning or end, but almost resembled a two-box fastback.
+The four-door notchback sedan was designed with flowing lines with no distinct beginning or end, but almost resembled a two-box fastback.
 Design work was done during 1991, with the final version moved on for production by 1992.